Massacre of Thessalonica: Aftermath

-From the time Edward Gibbon wrote his Rise and Fall of the Roman Empire, Ambrose' action after–the–fact has been cited as an example of the church's dominance over the state in Antiquity.
+From the time Edward Gibbon wrote his The Decline and Fall of the Roman Empire, Ambrose' action after–the–fact has been cited as an example of the church's dominance over the state in Antiquity.
 John Moorhead says these events are seen as "marking important victories of church over state".
 Alan Cameron observes that Theodosius' actions are often explained in terms of his falling under the dominating influence of Bishop Ambrose, which, Cameron says, is "often spoken of as though documented fact".
 Indeed, he says, "the assumption is so widespread it would be superfluous to cite authorities.
 But there is not a shred of evidence for Ambrose exerting any such influence over Theodosius".

 Brown notes that Ambrose was not, in actuality, guaranteed success with his letter.
 He had been denied access to the emperor and denied other requests before.
 Brown says Ambrose was just one among many advisors, and Cameron says there is no evidence Theodosius favored him above anyone else.
 While McLynn asserts that the relationship between Theodosius and Ambrose was transformed into myth within a generation of their deaths, he also observes that the documents that reveal the relationship between Ambrose and Theodosius seem less about any purported personal friendship and more like negotiations between the institutions the two men represent: the Roman state and the Italian church.

 Washburn says the image of the mitered prelate braced in the door of the cathedral in Milan blocking Theodosius from entering is a product of the imagination of Theodoret; he wrote of the events of 390 (probably sometime between 449 and 455) "using his own ideology to fill the gaps in the historical record".
 Peter Brown also says there was no dramatic encounter at the church door.
 McLynn states that "the encounter at the church door has long been known as a pious fiction".
 Ambrose advocated a course of action which avoided the kind of public humiliation Theodoret describes, and that is the course Theodosius chose.